 We are subject to a variety of federal, state and local laws and regulations, both within and outside the U.S., relating to Environmental, Health and Safety ("EHS") matters.
-We are committed to conducting our business in a safe, environmentally responsible and sustainable manner, in compliance with all applicable EHS laws and regulations, and in a manner that helps promote and protect the health and safety of our environment, associates, customers, contractors and members of our local communities worldwide.
-We operate with principles that support our proactive commitments, including:
+We are committed to conducting business in a safe, environmentally responsible and sustainable manner, in compliance with all applicable EHS laws and regulations, as well as some applicable voluntary programs and collective agreements.
+We continously work to promote and protect the health and safety of our environment, associates, customers, contractors and members of our local communities worldwide.
+We operate with principles and practices that support our commitments, including:

-- Integrating sound EHS and sustainability strategies in all elements of our business functions, including objectives and measurements; - Conducting periodic, formal evaluation of our compliance status and annual review of objectives and targets; - Creating a workplace culture where all employees are responsible for safety; - Making continuous improvements in EHS and sustainability management systems and performance, including the reduction in the usage of natural resources, waste minimization, prevention of pollution and prevention of workplace accidents, injuries and risks; - Designing, operating and maintaining our facilities in a manner that minimizes negative EHS and sustainability impacts; - Using materials responsibly, including the recycling and reuse of materials, where feasible; and - Acting in a way that shows sensitivity to community concerns about EHS and sustainability issues.
+Integrating sound EHS and sustainability strategies in all elements of our business, we set quantitative metrics and targets to provide clear accountability and to monitor and measure improvement in EHS performance;

+- Conducting periodic, formal evaluations and audits of our compliance status, while also routinely reviewing our objectives and metrics; - Fostering a workplace culture where everyone at Allegion is responsible for safety; - Implementing measures to enhance internal and external stakeholder awareness of our environmental management policy and its impacts; - Establishing prioritization and action plans to continuously improve our EHS and sustainability management systems and performance; this includes reduction in use of natural resources, minimization of waste and prevention of pollution, as well as prevention and elimination of workplace accidents, injuries and risks; - Designing, operating and maintaining our facilities in a manner that minimizes negative EHS and sustainability impacts; - Using materials responsibly, including, where feasible, the recycling and reuse of materials; and - Acting in a way that shows sensitivity to community concerns about EHS and sustainability issues.

 We recognize that these principles are critical to our future success.
-We have a dedicated environmental program designed to reduce the utilization and generation of hazardous materials during the manufacturing process and to remediate any identified environmental concerns.
-As to the latter, we are currently engaged in site investigations and remediation activities to address environmental cleanup from past operations at current and former production facilities.
+We are currently engaged in site investigations and remediation activities to address environmental cleanup from past operations at current and former production facilities.
 We also regularly evaluate our remediation methods that are in addition to, or in replacement of, those we currently utilize based upon enhanced technology and regulatory changes.
 We are sometimes a party to environmental lawsuits and claims and have, from time to time, received notices of potential violations of environmental laws and regulations from the U.S. Environmental Protection Agency ("EPA") and similar state authorities.
 We have also been identified as a potentially responsible party ("PRP") for cleanup costs associated with off-site waste disposal at federal Superfund and state remediation sites.
 For all such sites, there are other PRPs and we believe our involvement is minimal.